rx-angular/rx-angular/libs/template/README.md

 **@rx-angular/template** is nothing less than a revolution in `ChangeDetection` for angular applications.
 Developers are provided with tools for high-performance rendering, which are operated by a broad and intuitive API.

+The [LetDirective (`*rxLet`)](#LetDirective) & [PushPipe (`push`)](#PushPipe) focus on template rendering, the coordination and optimization of `ChangeDetection` cycles.
+While the `PushPipe` is a straight **drop in replacement** for the `AsyncPipe (async)`, the `LetDirective` will often provide a more convenient way of managing reactive sources and lazy rendering of the view.

+Using those with the default configuration should already improve the rendering performance of your application by a decent amount.

+The applied optimization behavior is fully customizable by using built-in or custom provided (_coming soon_) [RenderStrategies](#RenderStrategies).
+However, `RenderStrategies` are also meant to be as a tool developers can interact with inside their components, giving you an even broader access to the rendering mechanisms of your application.
+The API comes with imperative as well as reactive ways to manage renderings.
-The package focuses on template rendering and the coordination of `ChangeDetection` cycles.
-Changes get scoped, coalesced and scheduled using the latest browser APIs.
+By default, changes get scoped, coalesced and scheduled using the latest browser APIs.
-Rendering behavior is fully customizable by using built-in or providing custom [`RenderStrategies`](#RenderStrategies).
-In addition to the use of the scheduling APIs in the browser, local rendering of components is the foundation for future helpers such as viewport prioritization.
+Beyond to the use of the scheduling APIs in the browser, local rendering of components is also key for a smooth experience.

-@rx-angular/template is all about performance-optimizing your rendering.
-The default configuration should already improve the rendering performance of your application by a decent amount.
+Additionally, @rx-angular/template provides some neat optimization tools such as [unpatch](#UnpatchEventsDirective) or [viewport-prio](#Viewport Priorization) which in general will give you more control about what changes are leading to re-renderings.

+Although we give our best to provide the most simple developer experience possible, some things need to be known if you want to master the rendering of your angular application.

 If you plan to improve your rendering performance to the maximum possible, there are several techniques that need to be known and considered.

-Although we give our best to provide the most simple developer experience possible, some things need to know if you want to master the rendering of your angular application.

-Terms that need to be understood:
+Topics you should investigate:

 - Coalescing
 - Scoped Coalescing